DPZero: Private Fine-Tuning of Language Models without Backpropagation: DPZero: Nearly Dimension-Independent Private Zeroth-Order Optimization

-Algorithm \ref{algo:d-dependent} suffers from dependence in the dimension $d$.
-In this section, we introduce a novel approach, \DPZerons, as detailed in Algorithm \ref{algo:d-free}, and prove that it is nearly dimension-independent when the effective rank is small.
-This improved rate is rooted in two key insights: scalar privacy noise and a tighter clipping threshold.
+A straightforward combination of DP-GD and zeroth-order methods has a large dimension dependence.
+Our novel \DPZero overcomes this issue with two key insights elaborated below.

-First, since the direction of the update, $u_t$, is a public knowledge, we only need to make the ``magnitude'' of our update private.
-This can be achieved by clipping the finite-difference, $(f(x_t+\lambda u_t;\xi_i) - f(x_t-\lambda u_t;\xi_i))/(2\lambda)$, and adding a scalar noise $z_t$ as shown in Algorithm~\ref{algo:d-free}.
-The privacy noise is only added in one direction, dramatically improving upon the guarantees of Algorithm~\ref{algo:d-dependent} in Eq.~\eqref{eq:d-dependent-rank} by a factor of $d^{1/2}$.
+\paragraph{Scalar privacy noise.} By decoupling zeroth-order gradients in Eq.~\eqref{eq.zo} into direction and magnitude, our key observation is that the direction, $u_t$, is public knowledge, and we only need to make the magnitude private.
+Privacy can be guaranteed by clipping the finite-difference, $(f(x_t+\lambda u_t;\xi_i) - f(x_t-\lambda u_t;\xi_i))/(2\lambda)$, and then adding a \textit{scalar} noise $z_t$; see line 3 of Algorithm~\ref{algo:d-free}.
+This change, when applied to Algorithm~\ref{algo:d-dependent}, can significantly improve the rate in Eq.~\eqref{eq:d-dependent-rank} by a factor of $d^{1/2}$.

-Next, another factor of $d^{1/2}$ improvement can be achieved by tightening the clipping threshold.
-In the worst-case, the finite-difference can be as large as $Ld^{1/2}$ (which corresponds to the worst-case clipping threshold of $Ld$ for $\|g_\lambda(x_t,\xi_i)\|$ in Algorithm \ref{algo:d-dependent}).
-However, this happens with an exponentially small probability over the randomness of $u_t$.
-As proved in Eq.~\eqref{eq:d-free-C-upper-bound} in Appendix \ref{app:d-free}, the typical size of the finite-difference is
+\paragraph{Tighter clipping threshold.} Another factor of $d^{1/2}$ improvement originates from a tighter analysis on the upper bound of the finite-difference term.
+Although its worst-case upper bound scales with the dimension $d$, this only happens with an exponentially small probability over the randomness of $u_t$.
+As proved in Eq.~\eqref{eq:d-free-C-upper-bound} in Appendix \ref{app:d-free}, the size of the finite-difference is

 where we use the assumption that each $f(x;\xi)$ is $\ell$-smooth.
-Note that such individual smoothness assumption is common in the analysis of zeroth-order methods \citep{nesterov2017random, ghadimi2013stochastic}.
-When $u_t$ is sampled from the sphere $\sqrt{d}\,\bS^{d-1}$, a standard tail bound (part $(ii)$ of Lemma \ref{lm:sphere} in the appendix) implies that
+When $u_t$ is sampled from the sphere $\sqrt{d}\,\bS^{d-1}$, a tail bound (part $(ii)$ of Lemma \ref{lm:sphere} in the appendix) implies that